United Arab Republic

-The United Arab Republic (UAR; الجمهورية العربية المتحدة) was a sovereign state in the Middle East from 1958 to 1971.
-It was initially a short-lived political union between Egypt (including Egyptian-governed Gaza) and Syria from 1958 until Syria seceded from the union following the 1961 Syrian coup d'état.
+The United Arab Republic (Note: UAR; الجمهورية العربية المتحدة) was a country and sovereign state in the Middle East from 1958 to 1971.
+It was initially a short-lived political union between the Republic of Egypt (including Egyptian-governed Gaza) and the Second Syrian Republic from 1958 until Syria seceded from the union following the 1961 Syrian coup d'état.
 Egypt continued to be known officially as the United Arab Republic until it was formally dissolved by Anwar Sadat in September 1971.

 The republic was led by Gamal Abdel Nasser as the Egyptian president.
 The UAR was a member of the United Arab States, a loose confederation with the Mutawakkilite Kingdom of Yemen, which was dissolved in 1961.
-It was a brief pan-Arab union.
+It was a brief, small, (Note: The UAR covered a limited portion of the larger Arab world countries that spread across West Asia and North Africa, from the Atlantic Ocean to the Arabian Sea) example of a pan-Arab union.
+The republic is recognized as the first genuine integrated union between two Arab states in the modern era.